 The respective issuer of the Underlying or each Basket Equity, is subject to various market risks or, if the Underlying or any of the Basket Equities is an ETF, each company whose securities constitute the ETF or each futures contract or commodity that constitutes the assets of the ETF, are subject to various market risks.
 Consequently, the prices of the Underlying or Basket Equities may fluctuate depending on the respective markets in which the respective issuer operates or, if the Underlying or Basket Equity is an ETF, the respective markets in which the assets held by such ETF trade.
 Market forces outside of our control could cause the payment at maturity to be delayed.
-The price of the Underlying or Basket Equity or any of the Basket Equities can rise or fall sharply due to factors specific to that Underlying or Basket Equity and regulatory developments, management changes and decisions, and other events, and by general market factors, such as general securities and commodity market volatility and levels, interest rates and economic and political conditions.
-The applicable terms supplement will provide a brief description of the applicable issuer or issuers of the Underlying or Basket Equities and other information filed periodically by the applicable issuer or issuers with the SEC.
+The price of the Underlying or Basket Equity or any of the Basket Equities can rise or fall sharply due to factors specific to that Underlying or Basket Equity such as equity or commodity price volatility, earnings, financial conditions, corporate, industry and regulatory developments, management changes and decisions, and other events, and by general market factors, such as general securities and commodity market volatility and levels, interest rates and economic and political conditions.
+The applicable terms supplement will provide a brief description of the applicable issuer or issuers of the Underlying or Basket Equities.
+We urge you to review financial and other information filed periodically by the applicable issuer or issuers with the SEC.